techidaily/site-os-tips/source/_posts/how-disabling-live-photos-can-cost-you-uncover-essential-iphone-hacks.md

 ![Setting a Key Photo in the iPhone Photos app.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/key_photo.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  There is one drawback to this method in that the quality of the video frame captured won’t be as good as the photo you snapped.
 My iPhone 13 Pro captured a video resolution of 1920 x1440 and a still image of 4032 x3024\.
 But who cares how high quality your image is if you missed the moment that matters most?
 Something is better than nothing, after all.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Quickly Turn Live Photos Into a Snappy Video